keithrbennett/keithrbennett.github.io/_posts/2012-11-09-linux-mint-13-maya-with-mate-a-great-ruby-development-environment-and-desktop.md

 ---
 The purpose of this article is to provide for you a clear and simple guide to setting up a nice Linux environment for Ruby software development and more.

-I&#8217;ve been using Linux as a development environment on and off for a decade.
-In recent years I&#8217;ve leaned towards Mac OS, partly because I&#8217;ve been very disappointed in the Linux desktops&#8217; progress (or lack of it).
-Nevertheless, I use Linux on all my old PC laptops, and in VM&#8217;s on my Macs.
+I've been using Linux as a development environment on and off for a decade.
+In recent years I've leaned towards Mac OS, partly because I've been very disappointed in the Linux desktops' progress (or lack of it).
+Nevertheless, I use Linux on all my old PC laptops, and in VM's on my Macs.
 Enter Linux Mint, version 13&#8230;

 I really like the new Linux Mint 13 Mate distro and decided to install it on several systems.
-The desktop is simple, intuitive, and clean, and underneath it&#8217;s Ubuntu.
+The desktop is simple, intuitive, and clean, and underneath it's Ubuntu.
 Unlike the Ubuntu distro, however, Mint includes codecs that are needed for multimedia play.
 More information about multimedia software and the Mint installation itself is at <http://www.howtoforge.com/the-perfect-desktop-linux-mint-13-maya>.
 Besides functioning as a software development environment, another use for my Mint systems is to drive my HDTV with content from TV web sites, Hulu Plus, YouTube, Vimeo, etc. Unfortunately, Netflix streaming video does not work on Linux.

-At some point I&#8217;d like to take the time to learn Chef and automate the process, but until then, I figured I&#8217;d at least document everything I did to reduce the time and effort with each new installation.
+At some point I'd like to take the time to learn Chef and automate the process, but until then, I figured I'd at least document everything I did to reduce the time and effort with each new installation.

 This article describes the development environment I settled on for now, and how to replicate it.
-It&#8217;s intended to enable you to get a high quality system up to speed as quickly as possible.
+It's intended to enable you to get a high quality system up to speed as quickly as possible.
 A lot of my choices are subjective (e.g. `zsh` rather than `bash`), so feel free to skip or modify anything.
 I assume you have a minimal understanding of Linux, and I omit some detail that might be needed by Linux beginners.
 Where version numbers are embedded in file names, those versions may differ at the time of your installation, so modify the names accordingly.

 Following is a step by step guide.
 Although I installed Linux Mint, most or all of these steps should work on standard Ubuntu distributions too.